 When cleaning the inside of the window, do not use sharp-edged tools, abrasive cleaners or chlorine based disinfectant cleaners.
-They could damage electrical conductors or rear window defogger elements.
+They could damage the rear window defogger.

-Cleaning alloy wheels
+Cleaning aluminum alloy wheels

 Wash the wheels regularly, especially during winter months in areas where road salt is used.
 If not removed, road salt could discolor the wheels.